abdulvahapmutlu/circular-deep-feature-extraction/README.md

 # Circular Deep Feature Extraction with Pretrained VGG16 and Circular DenseNet201 Alternative for AlexNet and DarkNet53

-This repository contains code for extracting circular deep features from images using a combination of pretrained AlexNet and Circular DarkNet53 models.
+This repository contains code for extracting circular deep features from images using a combination of pretrained VGG16 and Circular DenseNet201 models.
 The extracted features are processed and selected using advanced statistical methods for subsequent classification tasks.

 ## Features